jacksonrodri/devnullprodcom/src/posts/xrp_vs_xlm_pt1.md

 });

 api.connect().then(async () => {
-  // Do stuff with 'api' here, see below
+  // Do stuff with 'api' here
 })
 ```

 <h3>XLM Prerequisites</h3>

-The examples below use the <b>stellar-sdk</b> library which can be installed with:
+The examples in the next articles use the <b>stellar-sdk</b> library which can be installed with:

 ```
 $ npm i stellar-sdk